-Inlays are a special case of cutting material, so that one
+Inlays are a special way of cutting material, so that one

-poarts fits exactly into another.
+part exactly fits into another.

 Excellon Format Excellon is a data format used by industrial drilling machines for drilling holes in circuit boards.
 Many of the CAD programs can export these data and enable you to import all the drilling information.
 The format is imported using the DIN import.